reactive-python/reactpy/docs/source/examples.rst

 Matplotlib Plot
 ---------------

-Pick the polynomial coefficients (seperate each coefficient by a space) 🔢:
+Pick the polynomial coefficients (separate each coefficient by a space) 🔢:

 .. example:: matplotlib_plot